-- Demonstrate a critical understanding of the theories, models, principles and concepts underpinning radiography (diagnostic imaging) within the public policy and organisational context for health and social care practice and service delivery; - Practise safely, competently and confidently in radiography (diagnostic imaging) within the boundaries of legal, ethical and professional frameworks. - Adhere to and, where appropriate, challenge the boundaries, constraints and obligations inherent in professional practice employing skills of critical self-reflection and a commitment to lifelong learning; - Analyse, reflect upon and evaluate research findings, utilising these where appropriate, to underpin an evidence based approach to practice; - Communicate and work collaboratively with patients, carers and fellow professionals in an appropriate and context specific way; - Exhibit the appropriate professional values, attitudes and behaviours expected of an integrated member of the interprofessional healthcare team. - These elements are taught, developed and assessed via individual modules, across the two years of the programme.
+- Demonstrate a critical understanding of the theories, models, principles and concepts underpinning radiography (diagnostic imaging) within the public policy and organisational context for health and social care practice and service delivery; - Practise safely, competently and confidently in radiography (diagnostic imaging) within the boundaries of legal, ethical and professional frameworks and be eligible to apply for entry to the professional register; - Adhere to and, where appropriate, challenge the boundaries, constraints and obligations inherent in professional practice employing skills of critical self-reflection and a commitment to lifelong learning; - Critically analyse, reflect upon and evaluate research findings, utilising these where appropriate, to underpin an evidence based approach to practice; - Communicate and work collaboratively with patients, carers and fellow professionals in an appropriate and context specific way; - Exhibit the appropriate professional values, attitudes and behaviours expected of an integrated member of the interprofessional healthcare team. - · Demonstrate burgeoning leadership and management skills.

+These elements are taught, developed and assessed via individual modules, across the three years of the programme.

+Achievement of the outcomes for the BSc (Hons) Radiography (Diagnostic Imaging) apprentice demonstrates the HCPC Standards of Proficiency (Radiographers).
 The programme has been mapped to the following regulatory body outcomes, subject benchmark statements and the professional body outcomes: